Frequency-Domain Analysis of Time Series with Network-Structured Dependence: Application to Global Bank Connectedness: Introduction

-This paper is organised as follows.
-Section~\ref{sec:litrev} introduces a graphical model viewpoint of the GNAR model and sets the scene for defining the GNAR spectral density and introducing both parametric and nonparametric estimators in Section~\ref{sec:Methods}.
-Section~\ref{sec:sim_results} evaluates the empirical performance of our spectral estimation methods through extensive simulations.
-In Section~\ref{sec:application} we illustrate the utility of our proposed framework through an application to global bank network connectedness data from \citet{Demirer2018}.
-Using our proposed network-informed GNAR spectral estimators, we investigate the frequency-specific patterns of connectedness among financial institutions across different countries and regions.
-This analysis reveals underlying structures of systemic risk and provides new insights into how inter-bank dependence relationships vary across global financial networks.
+The paper is organized as follows.
+Section~\ref{sec:litrev} reviews the literature on TS-NSD establishing their unified representation as constrained VAR processes to link physical network topology with the stochastic dependencies used in spectral-domain analysis.
+Section~\ref{sec:Methods} defines the network spectral density and introduces the parametric and nonparametric estimation frameworks, whilst Section~\ref{NAR_spec_PN} proposes spectral estimators obtained via network constrained optimization.
+Section~\ref{sec:sim_results} evaluates the empirical performance of the proposed spectral estimation methods through extensive simulations.
+In Section~\ref{sec:application} we illustrate the utility of our framework for the motivating global bank network connectedness data, revealing underlying structures of systemic risk and providing new insights into how inter-bank dependence relationships vary across global financial networks.